 The position of the head at address is important too.
 The chin should remain high enough to allow the shoulders to turn under it on both the backswing and follow through.

 No one ever intentionally kept their head down during a good golf swing – that’s right, no one.
 Maintaining proper posture throughout the swing keeps your head down.
 There is no need to lower your head at address.
 Keep that chin up and turn!

 With over 25 years of teaching experience, it's easy to see why Mike has become a leader in the world of golf instruction.
 Everything from cutting edge social networking techniques to having his own podcast, Mike has helped to change the face of teaching golf.
 He currently is the Director of Player Performance at the Boyne Golf Academy in Harbor Springs, Michigan.

 Staying Centered Staying centered is very important to your golf swing.
 Moving too much laterally can cause a multitude of problems.
 First off, moving your swing center causes the bottom of your swing to be too far behind or in front of the ball.
-I usually see...read more
+I usually...read more

 Winter Golf Tip: The 52 Degree Rule Winter golf can be challenging to say the least.
 The layers of clothes, lack of distance, cold and wet playing conditions make things difficult.
-Here is general rule of thumb to help you play better in the winter months.
-Some...read more
+Here is general rule of thumb to help you play better in the winter months....read more

 TEAM MFG BLOG

 Never miss a new post, article, or video!